|Blackburn Rovers 0 v 2 Leeds United

 Near the ground is the Fernhurst Hotel, which visiting supporters can normally use, but it fills up pretty quickly on a matchday.
 And to maintain the ‘family atmosphere’ they want us to refrain from singing songs, or otherwise being boisterous in any way.
 As if!
 For anyone driving in there is the Golden Cup near the motorway intersection, while another option is the ‘Navigation’ next to the canal near Mill Hill railway station.

 If you need some grub in town before or after the game, you should head for Darwen Street where every other outlet is a take-away of some description.
-Nearer to Ewood Park the options are on the other side of on Bolton road from the stadium, where you can find a kiosk, a café and a chippie.
-There is also a fan zone area behind the away end, where you can buy a 'Pie and a Pint' for £4.90 and watch the highlights of previous meetings between the two sides on some large screens.
+Nearer to Ewood Park the options are on the other side of Bolton road from the stadium, where you can find a kiosk, a cafe and a chippie.
+And on our last couple of visits there was also a fan zone area behind the away end, where you could get refreshments and watch the highlights of previous meetings between the two sides on some large screens.

 Ewood Park now holds 31,367 and it had three new large two -tiered stands built during the 90's, as the stadium was expensively rebuilt by Jack Walker.
 And the oldest stand (the smallest) on the riverside was built as recently as 1988.
 Around ten minutes form the end of a match you can expect around half of the spectators in the main stand to leave their seats and walk along the track in front, leaving the stand half empty.

-We have been allocated the whole of the Darwen end, which means an allocation of 7,650, an initial allocation of 6,800 and then an additional 850.
+We have been allocated the whole of the Darwen end, which means an allocation of 7,337.
 And despite their generosity, Leeds fans have snapped every one of them up.
-Adult tickets are a mere £27, even though it’s category A, with various categories of concessions from £6 to £19.
+This time we weren’t able to agree a reciprocal deal, but adult tickets are still a mere £30, even though it’s category A, with various categories of concessions from 96 to £24.

 There have been a few moans from Blackburn fans about the big allocation, as the extra support might give us a boost on the day, but most acknowledge they need the money, and that it wouldn’t make sense to deny us tickets when plenty of space remains in the stadium.
-Their website is currently saying that tickets for home fans are still available.
+Their website is currently saying that tickets for home fans are still available in most sections, but you’d need to have a previous booking history to be able to buy one.

 The away stand itself offers pretty good facilities, as we would expect from a modern stadium.
 It is disappointing that there wouldn’t be much legroom if we ever sat down, but at least the toilets are pretty good and spacious, and the stewarding is relatively relaxed.